Holley Internship for Current Students

 This one-semester, paid internship is designed as a rotation that will expose students to library work in all areas of Musselman Library (User Services, Research & Instruction, Special Collections & College Archives, Collections & Technical Services, and Scholarly Communications).
 Interns will be introduced to the field of library and information science while developing professional skills that can translate to any job.

 Holley Interns will:

-- Learn about all areas/departments of Musselman Library and engage in hands-on projects designed to help students explore various aspects of library work.
+- Learn about all areas/departments of Musselman Library and engage in conversations and hands-on projects designed to help students explore various aspects of library work.